 In my opinion, Italy – like any other country - is not perfect, nor are its people, but the positives far outnumber the negatives and if laws are put in place that protect the tourism industry, Italy will flourish.

-Italy may be the land of your dreams, but in order to enjoy this marvellous place, you must keep your eyes wide open.
+Italy may be the land of your dreams, but in order to enjoy this marvelous place, you must keep your eyes wide open.

 The following are typical scams and how to avoid them:

 - Horse-drawn carriages: This is one of the biggest rip-offs in Rome.
 Get a fixed price BEFORE you get on.
-It is common for them to charge you hundreds of euro for a short ride.
+It is common for them to charge you hundreds of Euro for a short ride.
 I would actually avoid this like the plague.
-It is almost a scam guarantee.
+It is almost a scam guarantee not to mention the cruelty to animals.

 - Men, beware of other men offering you free pass to ‘Club 84′ or anything similar.
 They then convince you to buy girls drinks, which total in the thousands.

-- Busses & Trams: Women, if you are on a crowded bus and you feel someone is too close, especially if his groin is leaning on you, then do not hesitate.
+- Buses & Trams: Women, if you are on a crowded bus and you feel someone is too close, especially if his groin is leaning on you, then do not hesitate to push him away.
 He is getting excited and you must get him away, so push him off, yell at him and do what you can.
 They usually get embarrassed easily, if you call them out about their disgusting behavior.

 - Renting a car: People have had charges appear a month after having returned the vehicle in perfect order.
 Make sure you use a credit card or method of payment that will protect you and avoid this from happening.

-- Random spill: Some people spill things on you or tell you someone has done so.
-When you attempt to wipe, they swipe your wallet.
+- Random spill or vomit: Some people spill things on you or tell you someone has vomited on you.
+When you attempt to wipe it off , they swipe your wallet.
+A new method is that a respectable-looking old Italian man will help you clean it off while his partner lifts your wallet or backpack.

 - Pickpockets are experts.
 You will not feel them, even if you are aware of one behind you.
 Separate your money, cards and documents so that if they get to one, they will not get all.